chenchih/TechNote/CheatNote/README.md

 	- `git stash drop stash@{id}`: remove git stash
 	- `git clear`: clear all stash

-I am editing test.py.
-Then, there are some new updates on the remote.
+I am editing `test.py`, then there are some new updates on the remote.
 I need to save my uncommitted changes and perform a git pull to update my local repository with the latest changes from the remote.
 In this case, I will use git stash to save my uncommitted changes to a temporary location (the stash).

 Now, I will use git pull to fetch and merge the latest changes from the remote into my current local branch.
 After the git pull is complete, I will use git stash pop to reapply the changes I made to test.py before the pull.

 ### Interactive rebase
-interactive rebase to modify history you can use these option below:
+interactive rebase `git rebase -i` to modify history you can use these option below:
 - `pick` (or p): Use this commit as is.
 - `squash` (or s): Combine this commit into the previous commit.
 You'll get a chance to edit the combined commit message.
 - `fixup` (or f): Combine this commit into the previous commit, discarding this commit's log message.